-The main goal of this presented case is to create an escort situation from the initial location of the escorted vehicle to the lower left corner, in which two available vehicles are selected for the task's completion.
-The enemy vehicles (sensors) are located in positions which allow the perception of the escort vehicles, and the authorization process is initiated for the sensors capture.
-The underlying subsection is intended to explain how the described situation could be simply modeled, and platform's execution.
+- Figure 6.1 represents the initial state of the simulation process, with the vehicles placed taking 22 into account the configuration file, with the associated behaviors. - The main goal of this presented case is to create an escort situation from the initial location 24 of the escorted vehicle to the lower left corner, in which two available vehicles are selected for - the task's completion.
+The enemy vehicles (sensors) are located in positions which allow the 26 perception of the escort vehicles, and the authorization process is initiated for the sensors capture.

-Figure 5.2: Case Study 1: Protected Area
+Figure 6.1: Case Study 1: Initial state